UKCloud/documentation/articles/vmware/vmw-faq.md

 You can also use your preferred firewall and security appliances, as long as they're compatible with the VMware virtual infrastructure used to power the UKCloud Assured cloud platform.

+UKCloud also offers the additional benefits of a Distributed Firewall (DFW).
+An advanced security feature, DFW enables you to create security groups based on VM names, IP address and groups, which in turn enable the creation of firewall rules that are pinned to the VM.
+This makes firewall rules portable and simplifies the configuration and application.
+DFW is part of UKCloud for VMware's Advanced Management bundle.

 ### How do I create and manage firewall rules?

 Your UKCloud-provided dedicated virtual firewall is managed exclusively by you.
-You can set and manage firewall rules via the UKCloud Portal and API.
+You can set and manage firewall rules via the vCloud Director tenant portal and API.

 On-boarding guides and associated video tutorials are available to help customers configure and manage their firewalls.